eslint/eslint/docs/src/rules/no-restricted-imports.md

 #### allowImportNamePattern

-Inverse of importNamePattern.
-Restricts all imports from a module, except specified allowed patterns.
+This is a string option.
+Inverse of `importNamePattern`, this option allows imports that matches the specified regex pattern .
+So it restricts all imports from a module, except specified allowed patterns.

 ```json
 "no-restricted-imports": ["error", {